Digital Multi-Currency Accounts For Travel & Remittance: YouTrip vs TransferWise vs Revolut vs InstaReM

 Travel and tech-savvy Singaporeans are no strangers to the popular multi-currency digital wallet YouTrip and multi-currency savings accounts like the DBS Multiplier.

-This month, TransferWise and Revolut will launch in Singapore, joining the fray of digital multi-currency accounts.
+This year, TransferWise, Revolut and InstaReM launched travel cards in Singapore, joining the fray of digital multi-currency accounts.

-If, like me, you still exchange large sums of cash before you travel, you may be wondering if you can skip the money changer entirely by using a digital multi-currency account like Youtrip, TransferWise and Revolut.
-Or, are these new services actually better than a multi-currency savings account provided by a bank?
+If, like me, you still exchange large sums of cash before you travel, you may be wondering if you can skip the money changer entirely by using a digital multi-currency account like Youtrip, TransferWise, Revolut or InstaReM.
+And, are these new services actually better than a multi-currency savings account provided by a bank?

 Let’s review and compare.